 Santa Croce in Florence is one of my favorite places in town.
-The big square, surrounded by little bars and leather shops and the beautiful façade of the Basilica, have always a hypnotic effect on me.
+The big square, surrounded by little bars and leather shops, and the beautiful façade of the Basilica, have always had a hypnotic effect on me.
 In this post, I will talk to you about the Basilica of Santa Croce, the biggest Franciscan church in the world, and a precious chest of art, history, frescoes, and sculptures.

-With about one million of visitors every year, the Basilica of Santa Croce is one of the most seen museum of Italy.
+With about one million visitors every year, the Basilica of Santa Croce is one of the most-seen museums in Italy.

 The first stone of the building was placed in 1294 BC, to replace an older and smaller Franciscan oratory created in 1228 BC by St Francis.
 Only a century later, in 1385 BC, the building was completed (even if the façade was still missing).

-The square of Santa Croce has always been a meeting point of artists, theologians, writers, humanists, and politicians.
+The square of Santa Croce has always been a meeting point for artists, theologians, writers, humanists, and politicians.
 It was like a Speaker’s corner.
-It host the city market, knight tournaments, and the first Calcio Storico match, a historic tradition began in 1530 BC that still lasts.
+It hosts the city market, knight tournaments, and the first Calcio Storico match, a historic tradition that began in 1530 BC that still lasts.
 Even the Basilica was not only a place for praying but also for public conferences.
 There was a wall to split the religious area for the believers from the laic one.

-The most scenic part of the Basilica is, without doubt, the façade.
+The most scenic part of the Basilica is, without a doubt, the façade.
 For more than three centuries it remained in pietraforte sandstones.
 Only in the ‘800s, when Santa Croce became a pantheon, the Italian architect Niccolò Matas completed the decoration.
 He chose a neo-Gothic style using different kinds of marble coming from different parts of Tuscany and from Egypt.
 Probably the architect was Jewish, and this should be one of the reasons for the existence of a Star of David in the center of the façade.
 He also decided to be buried outside of the temple under the churchyard.